cantino/reckon/README.md

     -l, --learn-from FILE            An existing ledger file to learn accounts from --ignore-columns 1,2,5
-                                     Columns to ignore in the CSV file - the first column is column 1 --contains-header [N]
+                                     Columns to ignore in the CSV file - the first column is column 1 --money-column 2
+                                     Specify the money column instead of letting Reckon guess - the first column is column 1 --raw-money
+                                     Don't format money column (for stocks)
+        --date-column 3
+                                     Specify the date column instead of letting Reckon guess - the first column is column 1 --contains-header [N]
                                      The first row of the CSV is a header and should be skipped.
 Optionally add the number of rows to skip.
         --csv-separator ','